Brachytherapy for treating rectal cancer

 The delivery of brachytherapy can be provided in 4 treatment sessions that are delivered in 4 days.
 The duration of the total treatment can therefore be shorter compared with the alternative form of radiotherapy (external beam radiotherapy).2 External beam radiotherapy directs radiation from outside of the body, and treatment may be spread out over several weeks.

-Brachytherapy precisely delivers the dose of radiation to the target tumor.
-This precision results in the sparing of healthy surrounding tissues and organs (such as the bladder, prostate and skin).1
+As brachytherapy precisely delivers the dose of radiation from inside the body, it is generally associated with fewer side effects.2 This is because brachytherapy minimizes the risk of healthy surrounding tissues and organs (such as the bladder, prostate and skin) being exposed to the radiation.

 1. Vuong T, Devic S, Podgorsak E. Clin Oncol (R Coll Radiol) 2007;19(9):701-5.